Clover Farm Share Program (CSAs)

 Where are you going to pick up your share?

-When you sign up for a CSA be sure to pick a farm that matches not only your price-point and values, but delivers on a day that works for your schedule, and to a location that’s easy for you to get to.
+When you sign up for a CSA be sure to pick a farm that matches not only your price-point and values, but delivers on a day that works for your schedule, and to a location that’s easy for you to visit.
 The following sites are pickup locations for our summer farmshare program:

 - CloverHUB, 1075 Cambridge Street, Cambridge, MA (Inman Square)